thatguyecho21/echo-hub/README.md

 ## Games
-You can find the games it supports [here](https://github.com/thatguyecho21/echo-hub/tree/main/games), or at the list below.
+You can find the games it supports below.

 As I said before, this is WIP.
 I am adding more games over time.